-- An age gap was evident in overall social participation, 42% of under-35-year-olds and 30% of those aged 35 and over socially participated in sport.
-However, volunteering and event attendance was higher among those aged 35 and over. - Overall social participation for both genders was highest among 16-19-year-olds (men 63%; women 51%), an increase of 1 percentage point among men and 6 percentage points among women in this age group since 2021 (62% and 45% respectively). - Social participation has continued to decline to 43% among men aged under 45 (2021 44%).
-Social participation has been on a continuous decline within this group since 2015, when over three in five men (61%) aged under 45 were social participants. - Event attendance (23%) and volunteering (14%) rates peaked between ages 35-54 and were lowest between ages 25-34 with 12% of this age group attending events and 4% volunteering. - The incidence for volunteering for multiple sports was highest among 45-54-year-olds, with 26% of volunteers in this age group involved in volunteering for multiple sports. - Volunteering was highest among the 45-54-year-old age group among men (17%) and women (15%), a 4 percentage point and 5 percentage point increase respectively since 2021 for both groups.
+- An age gap was evident in overall social participation, 46% of under-35-year-olds and 38% of those aged 35 and over socially participated in sport.
+However, volunteering and event attendance was higher among those aged 35 and over. - Overall social participation for both genders was highest among 16-19-year-olds (men 65%; women 55%), an increase of 1 percentage point among men and 6 percentage points among women in this age group since 2021 (64% and 61% respectively). - 47% of men aged under 45 participated socially in sport, this figure remained unchanged since 2021.
+Social participation had been on a continuous decline within this group since 2015, when over three in five men (61%) aged under 45 were social participants. - Event attendance (23%) and volunteering (14%) rates peaked between ages 35-54 and were lowest between ages 25-34 with 12% of this age group attending events and 4% volunteering. - The incidence for volunteering for multiple sports was highest among 45-54-year-olds, with 26% of volunteers in this age group involved in volunteering for multiple sports. - Volunteering was highest among the 45-54-year-old age group among men (17%) and women (15%), a 4 percentage point and 5 percentage point increase respectively since 2021 for both groups.
 The 20-24-year-old age group had low rates of volunteering among men and women (both 4%), remaining unchanged since 2021 and remaining below 2019 levels when volunteering was 6% among men and 8% among women for 20-24-year-olds.